kdadks/Vishal-Creations/EMAIL_SETUP_README.md

 # Email Functionality Setup for Vishal Creations Contact Form

 ## Overview
-The contact form now sends emails to `contact@vishalcreations.com` using Netlify Functions and Office365 SMTP.
+The contact form now sends emails to your email id using Netlify Functions and Office365 SMTP.

 ## Files Added/Modified: